udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 ## 🙌 Adding you as a Contributor!

 You've contributed to the project, that's awesome! 👍 We would be honored to include you in the contributors list.
-If you wish to be included, please add your GitHub username and/or Name to [Contributors.md](Contributors.md) in your pull request ⭐️
+If you wish to be included, please add your GitHub username and/or Name to [Contributors.md](Contributors.md) in your pull rAdd yourself as a contributor

 ## 👀 Found an Error or Typo?